su-brat/cart-saas-backend/README.md

 - Run `npm run prisma-seed` to fill in example data to the tables (only run if necessary) (**Node**: Skip this, since its WIP.)
 - Finally, run `npm run start` (for production environment) or `npm run dev` (for development).
 - Your app would be running on the defined port.
+- Run `npm run prisma-reset` to reset the schema (Drop all table data and apply change to schema as per prisma schema).

 ### Docker compose services
 To avoid manual setup, we have `docker-compose.yaml` which will help you run docker container with all the required services.